Meet the Fabies: Julie

 Julie is a precious newborn-sized demo doll (otherwise known as fake baby or faby) who holds a special place in our heart at Adjoyn.
-One of the first newborn-sized dolls to join the team, Julie was a fun experiment that resulted in a post about do-it-yourself demo dolls that has helped many other babywearing educators to provide more education with the use of weighted dolls!
+One of the first newborn-sized dolls to join the team, Julie was a fun experiment in DIY that has helped many other babywearing educators to provide more education with the use of weighted dolls!

 Size: 19 inches long and 4.5 pounds